okeeffed/cheat-sheets/iOS/PassKit.md

 If you need to generate a wwdr cert, you can globally install `passbook` eg. `node install -g passbook` and run a command like `node-passbook prepare-keys -p <folder-hosting-exported-keys>` and it can do the conversion for you.
 Make sure you don't forget the password, though.

 Some changes you may need to make are passing `POST` variables to change it for each user.

+If you need to change the JSON structure above, refer to https://developer.apple.com/library/content/documentation/UserExperience/Reference/PassKit_Bundle/Chapters/Introduction.html for more info.